No pre-fishing in tournament waters – 2 days prior to the tournament

 Scoring i): Will be done on a point system up to the first decimal place.
 1.2 centimeters = 1.2 points Scoring ii): A 10 point bonus will be for each fish released alive

 Artificial lures only, no live or pickled bait.
 Scent and pork rind will be allowed.

 Nobody else other than the competitors are allowed to be in the boats.

 A minimum of 100 feet must be maintained between competitors at all times during the tournament.
 Competitors are not allowed to go to shore unless permission is given to do so, and no fishing is allowed within 300 feet of the main dock.

-All laws in regards to boating, fishing and lifesaving equipment must be adhered to and will be enforced.
-Life jackets must be worn at departure time.
+All laws in regards to boating, fishing and life saving equipment must be adhered to and will be enforced.
+Life jackets must be worn at departure time and at anytime when travelling faster than a trolling speed.
 No alcoholic beverages allowed on any boat at any time during the tournament hours.